When I first heard of Wealthica, I was quite intrigued. I signed up in 2017 for free, so here is my in-depth Wealthica review.

-- It summarizes your commission/trading fees paid, and your dividends paid, your transaction history very clearly (much better than Questrade ever does for me)
+- Wealthica summarizes your commission/trading fees paid, and your dividends paid, your transaction history very clearly (to be honest, it is much better than Questrade ever does for me)

 - There is a “Family Office” option where you can aggregate your family’s net worth profiles

-- It ‘aggregates’ the data among different accounts, so if I have 100 shares FTS.TO (Fortis) in my TFSA and 40 FTS.TO in my RRSP it aggregates it to show 140 shares of FTS and automatically calculates the purchase price so you don’t have to
+- It ‘aggregates’ the data among different accounts, so if I have 100 shares FTS.TO (Fortis) in my TFSA and 40 FTS.TO in my RRSP it aggregates it to show 140 shares of FTS and automatically calculates the book value between these accounts so you don’t have to.

-- Because of this, you have to manually enter your liability/ mortgage amount regularly (doesn’t link your bank mortgage yet)
+- A con in this Wealthica review is that you have to manually enter your liability/ mortgage amount regularly

 - There isn’t a chat support or phone support option (yet?) but there is a community forum where you can post your question and they seem pretty responsive and you can also email them

 I think this will be a great tool for those who like to track their net worth and especially for those who like to track their dividends.
-This makes it easier for me so I don’t have to continuously track my ACB my sell and buy dates in my accounts because it summarizes it Wealthica (and print out 1000+ pages from Questrade’s e-statements haha).
+This makes it easier for me so I don’t have to continuously track my ACB my sell and buy dates in my accounts.
+Because Wealthica summarizes it so I don’t have to print out 1000+ pages from Questrade’s e-statements haha.

 This is a no brainer sign up- especially if you use Questrade for your DIY investing and it is FREE!